 As per Merv’s wishes, there will be no funeral or memorial service.
 If friends so desire, memorial tributes may be made to the Canadian Cancer Society, the Calgary Humane Society or any charity of your choice.

-To send flowers to Mervyn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mervyn Lloyd McIntosh, please visit our floral store.